rq-Chen/rq-Chen.github.io/README.md

 # Ruiqi's Personal Website

 The idea is to build the website in the easiest way.
 From my point of view, compared to the *Jekyll* method, it is even more convenient to use [Typora](typora.io) to generate html file from markdown notes.
+Besides, you can maintain a more straightforward folder structure in your website.

+**The as-easy-as-possible way:**

+1. Download Typora.
+2. Choose a Typora theme you like.
+3. Write your blogs in Typora.
+4. Export them to HTML.
+5. Put HTMLs in your github page repo.

+However, in this way all your html files will contain an identitle stylesheet, which is somehow redundant.
+Besides, you can only use Typora's theme, and it's hard to change the theme for your established website.

+**The somewhow-more-concise way:**

 1. Download Typora.